Victoria’s Nature Festival virtual tour of Budj Bim

 Over forty years, the traditional Gunditjmara owners have recovered ownership of various properties spanning the coastal aquaculture system, slowly discovering the complexity of the network.
 Budj Bim was built on principles of respect for country and was constructed to support a concentrated population.
 It required precision in construction to manage water flow and required an in depth understanding of natural processes, with evidence of sophisticated Aboriginal engineering practices.
 Budj Bim is archaeologically dated at 8,000 years of continuous use.
 (Acknowledgement: Leigh, E, C Kuta, ‘Aboriginal Engineering – Technologies for an Enduring Civilisation’, Indigenous Engineering)

 Traditional Owners and government agencies working together for the improvement of the environment on traditional lands through traditional means, feature in several online events and videos as part of the festival.

-We recommend to register for the virtual Bunj Bim National Park tour ASAP.
+We recommend to register for the virtual Budj Bim National Park tour ASAP.